The Slave Dancer: Reception

 Kirkus Reviews said of the book: "...each of the sailors is sharply individualized, the inhuman treatment of the captives is conveyed straight to the nose and stomach rather than the bleeding heart, and the scenes in which Jessie is forced to play his fife to '"dance the slaves"' for their morning exercise become a haunting, focusing image for the whole bizarre undertaking."
+Author and academic Julius Lester wrote in The New York Times, "This novel describes the horrors of the Middle Passage, but it does not re-create them, and if history is to become a reality, the reader must live that history as if it were his own life.
+In 'The Slave Dancer' we are only spectators and we should have been fellow sufferers—as slave traders and slaves."
 In a retrospective essay about the Newbery Medal-winning books from 1966 to 1975, children's author John Rowe Townsend wrote, "In its superficial aspect, The Slave Dancer is a sea-adventure story; yet the true adventure of Jessie Bollier is a spiritual adventure into the most terrible depths of human nature."